STTARR Logo Reseach and Innovation Cores Logo

 Services

-Sttarr offers the services and facilities needed for translational drug development and preclinical research.
+STTARR offers services and facilities needed for translational drug development and preclinical research.

 Our services include: